-Only three variants of rabies are found in Quebec, including a strain specific to raccoons, but which also affects striped skunks.
-For this reason, it is strongly recommended to contact a raccoon extermination service if you see any of these animals near your home, especially if they are excited and aggressive.
+Only three variants of rabies are present in Quebec, including a strain specific to raccoons, but which can also affect striped skunks.
+This is why it is strongly recommended that you contact a raccoon exterminator if you see one of these animals near your home, especially if it is excited and aggressive.

 What are the symptoms of raccoon rabies in humans?

 Since humans are mammals, they can get rabies.
 This usually occurs through a bite or contact with the saliva of an infected animal.

 Fever, chills, fatigue, insomnia, headache, anxiety and irritability are the main symptoms associated with rabies and usually appear 6 to 12 weeks after a bite.
 Between 30% and 70% of patients experience pain, paresthesia or itching near the bite site.
 Weakness or tremor may also occur in the limb that was bitten.

 When symptoms appear, it is a sign that the disease is progressing and death is imminent.
 If you have been in contact with the rabies virus, it is important to see a doctor right away.
 Although these mammals represent a risk of rabies transmission, there are a few ways to control raccoons in Quebec.

 Choose Elite Pest Control to protect you from raccoon-borne diseases

 Raccoon rabies is a deadly infection that can affect humans.
 Given the abundance of wildlife in Quebec, it is important to protect ourselves from animals that can transmit this infection.
 Especially since infection can lead to death.

 Now that you know the dangers of rabies and which animals are responsible for it, you should have raccoons trapped or exterminated when they approach your home.
 Extermination must be done by a trained professional exterminator to avoid any risk.

 Contact Elite Pest Control today!
 Our expert raccoon exterminators will respond quickly in the vicinity of your home to rid you of these dangerous animals for good.